bllfoad/cashirapp/README.md

 [Visit Vercel](https://vercel.com/)

 ---
-### hpw to run this
+### how to run this

-create .env.local
+- create .env.local
-npm install
+- npm install
-npm run dev
+- npm run dev

 ### Technologies Used